the-overdriven/mw-enhanced/README.md

 There's a mod to automate it: [Simple FPS Optimizer](https://www.nexusmods.com/morrowind/mods/53982)
 You can set hotkeys in MGE XE Macro Editors for increasing and decreasing "View Range" as well.

+[Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) - provides frame generation, which enhances low frame rates by interpolating additional frames between existing ones, creating smoother motion.
+It leverages techniques like frame duplication or AI-driven interpolation to maintain responsiveness while improving the visual fluidity of gameplay.

 You can also try to run the shortcut to Morrowind with `/High` priority but from my experience it doesn't change much.

-Morrowind.exe is notorious for memory leaks.
+Morrowind.exe is also notorious for memory leaks.
 [Memory Monitor](https://www.nexusmods.com/morrowind/mods/45696) can be used to keep track of performance improvements (it will show a bar once the memory starts running out).

 Optional:
 - [Ocean Light Remover](https://www.nexusmods.com/morrowind/mods/53847)